Kim Kardashian on How the Aftermath of Her Robbery Inspired Her New Crystal Gardenia Fragrance (Exclusive)

 “We're not really competitive, and it’s crazy ‘cause we're in the same business, but I think we have really different products,” Kim said of the Kylie Cosmetics creator.
 “Even if we have a product that could be similar, we always talk it through.
 We always share our schedule with each other.
 We make sure that our products are really different.
 We really work at that together...
 I learned so much from her.
 I really do.”

-With a reality show, makeup line, new fragrance, and third child on the way, you’d think Kim has enough on her plate.
-But she also launched the app ScreenShop, which allows fans to screenshot looks they like and shop for similar styles online.
+With a reality show, makeup line, new fragrance, and a third child on the way, you’d think Kim has enough on her plate, but she also launched the app ScreenShop, which allows fans to screenshot looks they like on social media and shop for similar styles online.

 “I loved screenshotting,” Kim said.
 “I follow a couple accounts on Instagram like one is called ‘90s Anxiety,’ one is called ‘Virgo Mood’ and they have the coolest throwback pics from the ‘90s and I love screenshotting old looks and seeing what comes up.”

-Crystal Gardenia costs $60 for 75ml and $35 for 30ml and is available at KKWfragrance.com and in store at Violet Grey.
+As for her fragrance, Crystal Gardenia costs $60 for 75ml and $35 for 30ml and is available at KKWfragrance.com as well as at Violet Grey stores.

-Stay tuned to Etonline.com for more exclusive content from ET’s interview with Kim Kardashian West.
+Keep checking back with ETonline.com for more exclusive content from ET’s interview with Kim.